Signature trail Höga Kusten

 9.4 kilometres, 3 hours of hiking

-This is an easy section that primarily follows gravel roads, with two excellent detours to Älgaberget and Rödklitten.
-The section destination, Lappudden, is beautifully situated at the tip of a peninsula extending into Vågsfjärden.
-This body of water illustrates the ongoing land uplift process.
-Despite its name, Vågsfjärden has been a freshwater lake for 150 years.
-However, crustaceans typical of brackish water still survive here, even though the surface now lies about one meter above sea level.
+This is an easy stage that largely follows gravel roads with two fine detours to Älgaberget and Rödklitten.
+The stage destination Lappudden is beautifully situated at the outermost tip of a headland jutting out into Vågsfjärden.
+Vågsfjärden is a telling example of the land uplift process — despite its name, it has been a freshwater lake for 150 years.
+The life in the water, however, still speaks of former times: although the surface lies just over a metre above sea level, crustaceans that properly belong in brackish water still survive here.

 14.6 kilometres, 6-7 hours of hiking

-Accomodation: In Ullånger, you’ll find Ullångers Hotell & Restaurang.
+Accommodation: In Ullånger, you’ll find Ullångers Hotell & Restaurang (opens in new tab).
 For those looking for simpler accommodations, there’s The Tree Cube, an architect-designed shelter that is literally a cube in a tree.

 20.8 kilometres, 7-9 hours of hiking